openflighthpc/use.openflighthpc.org/docs/source/working-with-research-environment/slurm.rst

         2097152           20       305.00      6557.31
         4194304           10       675.20      5924.16

-.. note:: If you request more CPU cores than your cluster can accommodate, your job will wait in the queue.
+.. note:: If you request more CPU cores than your research environment can accommodate, your job will wait in the queue.
 If you are using the Flight Compute auto-scaling feature, your job will start to run once enough new nodes have been launched.

 Requesting more memory
 ----------------------

-In order to promote best use of the cluster scheduler - particularly in a shared environment, it is recommended to inform the scheduler the maximum required memory per submitted job.
-This helps the scheduler appropriately place jobs on the available nodes in the cluster.
+In order to promote best use of the research environment scheduler - particularly in a shared environment, it is recommended to inform the scheduler the maximum required memory per submitted job.
+This helps the scheduler appropriately place jobs on the available nodes in the research environment.

 You can specify the maximum amount of memory required per submitted job with the ``--mem=<MB>`` option.
 This informs the scheduler of the memory required for the submitted job.
 Optionally - you can also request an amount of memory *per CPU core* rather than a total amount of memory required per job.
 To specify an amount of memory to allocate *per core*, use the ``--mem-per-cpu=<MB>`` option.